jgonera/icalendarlib/README.rst

 A simple library written in C++ used for parsing iCalendar (.ics) files.

 It uses only standard C/C++ libraries so it should compile on any operating system.
-It has its own Data class, no OS-specific way of storing dates is used.
+It has its own Date class, no OS-specific way of storing dates is used.

 See main.cpp for example use.